 Regardless of your restaurant type, a soft opening can help set you up for success on your grand-opening day.
 Below are key benefits of hosting a soft opening:

-Create revenue opportunities: By handing out coupons, BOGO deals, or other promotional offers at your soft opening, you can set up future revenue streams.
+- Create revenue opportunities: By handing out vouchers, buy-one-get-one-free deals, or other promotional offers at your soft opening, you can set up future revenue streams.
 If your soft opening goes well, chances are good your guests will return.

 What are some drawbacks to a soft opening?